Catalan independence movement: Nineteenth and twentieth century

 In 1981, a manifesto issued by intellectuals in Catalonia claiming discrimination against the Castilian language, drew a response in the form of published letter, Crida a la Solidaritat en Defensa de la Llengua, la Cultura i la Nació Catalanes ("Call for Solidarity in Defence of the Catalan Language, Culture and Nation"), which called for a mass meeting at the University of Barcelona, out of which a popular movement arose.
 The Crida organised a series of protests that culminated in a massive demonstration in the Camp Nou on 24 June 1981.
 Beginning as a cultural organisation, the Crida soon began to demand independence.
 In 1982, at a time of political uncertainty in Spain, the Ley Orgánica de Armonización del Proceso Autonómico (LOAPA) was introduced in the Spanish parliament, supposedly to "harmonise" the autonomy process, but in reality to curb the power of Catalonia and the Basque region.
 There was a surge of popular protest against it.
 The Crida and others organised a huge rally against LOAPA in Barcelona on 14 March 1982.
 In March 1983, it was held to be ultra vires by the Spanish Constitutional Court.
 During the 1980s, the Crida was involved in nonviolent direct action, among other things campaigning for labelling in Catalan only, and targeting big companies.
 In 1983, the Crida's leader, Àngel Colom, left to join the ERC, "giving an impulse to the independentist refounding" of that party.

+In 1992 the police operation known as "Operation Garzón" saw the arrest of 45 Catalan pro-independence activists and politicians on the eve of the Summer Olympics held in Barcelona, under the accusation to be members of Terra Lliure without real proof.
+25 of the arrested were kept in solitary confinement.
+They denounced torture at the hands of the Spanish police and threats of violence and rape to them and their families, as well as constant anti-Catalan insults.